SamHSoftware/Music-Practice-Log/README.md

 Enter the number of minutes with the characters '0-9'.
 You may also use decimal points, but may not use non-numerical characters.
 If you do, the script will ask you to re-enter the value correctly.
 Press ```OK``` to finish.

-(4) A graph similar to the following will appear:
+(4) A graph similar to the following will be saved to the log-data folder:

 <img src="https://github.com/SamHSoftware/Music-Practice-Log/blob/main/img/Graph.PNG?raw=true" alt="A graph of the cumulative amount of practice done over time" width="500"/>

-You may notice that the graph is lacking a title, and might seem like it's been cropped.
-If this is the case, click on the 'Configure subplots' button, then select 'Tight layout'.
+The code will automatically open this image.
+To maximize the image, have a look at your taskbar, and click the relevant image icon.

 ## How to automatically assess your progress with time.